-I. Sustainability and Exit Strategies
+Sustainability and Exit Strategies

-Applicants will be evaluated on their well-conceived sustainability plan, see Sustainability and Exit Strategies section above, which reflects their ToC, and describes, based on realistic assumptions, the resources, technical and managerial capacities, motivation, and linkages that will sustain activity outcomes and/or interventions after the program ends.
+Applicants will be evaluated on their well-conceived sustainability plan, see Sustainability and Exit Strategies section above, which reflects their ToC, and describes, based on realistic assumptions, the resources, technical and managerial capacities, motivation, and linkages that will sustain activity outcomes and/or interventions after the activity ends.
 Any strategy that requires a transition from an activity financed service delivery system to a market-based or public service delivery system should include concrete timelines and benchmarks.

-2. Gender Equity and Gender Integration
+Gender Equity and Gender Integration

-Applicants will be evaluated on their description of how gender will be addressed in all areas of the proposed activity.
+Applicants will be evaluated on the extent to which gender is addressed in all areas of the proposed activity.
 Integration of a gender sensitive approach must be context-appropriate and reflected at every phase of the activity.
 Applicants will also be evaluated on their plans for integrating gender analysis results into interventions and for tracking gender changes, including unanticipated outcomes, over time.
 At least one gender indicator must be identified for each purpose at either the sub-purpose or immediate outcome level.